 Writing a winning resume can be extremely daunting.
-It takes research, time, effort and repetitive practise before you even begin to master the formatting, structure and overall content.
+It takes research, time, effort and repetitive practice before you even begin to master the formatting, structure and overall content.

 Think about how your resume reads.